zji996/LLM-Speed-Test/README.md

 - **Per-Round Totals**: Average, minimum, and maximum for round throughput across the entire batch
 - **Table Support**: Round summaries are exported alongside request-level data when saving CSV or JSON

+### Step Tests
+- **Concurrency Step Tests**: For each configured concurrency level, the app runs `testCount * concurrency` requests and reports both per-request throughput and per-concurrency aggregate throughput.
+- **Input Length Step Tests**: For each configured input length, the app runs `testCount * concurrency` requests, grouping metrics by actual prompt tokens to reflect truncation.
+- **Progress & Telemetry**: Total planned requests for step tests are computed consistently on both frontend and backend, and real-time telemetry includes the current step index and total steps.

 ### Reliability
 - **Success Rate**: Percentage of successful requests
 - **Error Tracking**: Failed request details